tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place.md

 *I assumed the sacs inside of my wife were a stomach and a heart.
 But she has no blood, so maybe she doesn’t need a heart.*

 *Maybe it’s a stomach and a uterus.
-My mom has been utterly obsessed with obtaining a grandchild.*
+My mom has been obsessed with receiving a grandchild.*

 When I answered the call, I shouted my initial query before she could wind herself up.